Alimentation et allaitement tout comprendre !

 During pregnancy, a woman's diet must be adapted for 2 reasons:

-1. Help your child’s good development
+1. Help your child develop properly

 2. Have the most nourishing milk possible